 Generally, yes the UM/UIM policy will provide coverage for their insured even when struck as a pedestrian.
 It is not even a question as to whether a personal injury attorney should be consulted.
 It would be foolish not to.
 Especially in light of the significant damages described in your post.

-I live and work in California and deal with accidents like yours, so I am happy to answer your question.
 The answer to your question is your gut instinct is right!!
 You can make a claim against your uninsured motorist coverage because another motorvehicle was involved but by yourself you're unlikely to get a high settlement... you should definitely hire an attorney to get the maximum amount possible.
 Regarding pain and suffering, you need to speak to an experienced attorney that can strategize your case.
 Just because you were in an accident doesn't mean you have pain and suffering, at least thats what the insurance companies think.
 Make no doubt about it you have a great case, but you need help from a professional.
 You are entitled to your medical bills being covered as well.
 You should be filing a claim, but you should do it through an attorney.
 Whenever someone makes a claim against an insurance company the insurance company usually gives you a very difficult time.
 I've seen insurance companies lie to their own insured before!
 This is important in uninsured motorist claims.

 Do you feel that you are at the same medical condition that you were before the accident?
 As a basic premise I wouldn't handle your claim by yourself.
 The attorney you hire can likely refer you to a doctor, if you ask for one, who will see you with no upfront payment!
 I've done this many times to help my clients out.
-You should not wait a single day to hire a lawyer, we will advise you on the strategy of your case.
+You should not wait a single day to hire a lawyer, they will advise you on the strategy of your case.
 There is no upfront cost to hire an attorney.

 With a case like yours it seems like you have some good facts in order to get a high settlement, but your case definitely needs to be developed further to corroborate your story.
 The most important thing when building your case are: liability (were you at fault); how bad are your injuries to your body.
 A lot of these things sound like they are not complete yet in your case so its something that is worth hiring an attorney for in order to get a sense of whether you have a case and what the strategy would be for you to build a strong case!
-I've handled many of these cases in the Riverside, CA area.

 Its very possible that your case is worth more than the $$$ that the insurance company will offer you by yourself.
 Make your life easier and call an attorney today, you won't regret it.
-We give free consultations!